 Responsive Design – The term responsive design simply means that the website responds and configures itself to work on whatever browser or device the end user is visiting the website from.
 A good responsive design will allow all the important functions of your website to be easily accessible on desktop computers, laptops, tablets and even smart phones.

 If you visit a website from your smartphone and need to scroll and zoom just to see all the content, this is a good indication that the website has not been developed to be responsive.
-Any website built after 2013 or 2014 should be responsive or mobile-friendly since about half of your website visitors might be using a mobile device of some kind.
+Any website built after 2014 should be responsive or mobile-friendly since about half of your website visitors might be using a mobile device of some kind.

 Price – Let’s be honest; everyone likes a bargain and when it comes to web design, price is a major factor.
 Websites can have a wide range of values, but be careful when something looks too good to be true.
 Like everything else in life, if something looks too good to be true – Beware!